|Region||Azrik, Pipe Home|

 |Ruler||Emperor Raxcvillibus, Empress Katrana|

-Ba'lith is a minotaur empire concentrated in the Azrik Region.
-Its minotaurs, the majority, have beginnings five hundred miles to the east, in the cliff villages of Imrabêl.
+Ba'lith is an empire of the Azrik Region.
+Its Minotaur founders had their beginnings five hundred miles to the east, in the cliff villages of the Imrabêl Valley.
 They were prone to conflict within as much as with the growing numbers of Tragarans and Khazarkars boxing them in.

-In the Third Imrabêl War (412 - 414), the First Khazarkar Empire conquered Imrabêl's minotaurs.
+In the Third Imrabêl War (412 - 414), the first incarnation of the Khazarkar Empire conquered Imrabêl's minotaurs.
 Seen as brutish and extremely chaotic, their Khazarkar overlords set about remaking them.
 Over several generations, the Khazarkars selectively bred the minotaurs, taking only those with an energy composition of less entropic leanings.
-These measures, not a first, were led by the Khazarkar's Department of Retooling.
-Their Minotaur Cultural Edict was highly effective, quelling the often violent nature of the minotaurs; which the department blamed on the minotaur's maker, the demon lord Baphomet.
+These measures, not a first, were defined in the Minotaur Cultural Edict (420 - 796).
+It was to prove wildly successful, effective at quelling the often violent nature of the minotaurs - what the Department of Retooling called "demon origins, these sons and daughters of Baphomet."

-Under the Khazarkar Empire, then based in Gulimbor, the minotaurs found themselves trained and schooled in areas where they shown the most skill.
-Chattel personnel, those proving loyal and skilled were given a lot of liberties.
+Under the yoke of Khazarkar masters, then based in Gulimbor, Imrabêl's minotaurs found themselves trained and schooled in areas where they shown the most skill.
+Chattel personnel, those proving loyal and skilled, were given roaming liberties and the freedom to travel for several months.

 Our weapon-makers were greatly sought after.
 In some settlements, a minotaur smith served as the place's lead armaments maker.